 At What Point Do I Need a Lawyer for a Restraining Order Hearing in Utah?

-What is the Difference Between a Restraining Order and a Protective Order in Utah?
+What Happens if You Violate a Restraining or Protective Order in Utah?

 You should always make sure to follow any orders from the court, regardless of your situation.
 Violating a restraining or protective order in Utah can carry severe criminal consequences.
 Utah divides crimes into misdemeanors and felonies.
 Each type of criminal offense is subdivided, along with the criminal penalties associated with them.
 For instance, misdemeanors are subdivided into classes A, B, and C. Felonies – the most severe type of criminal offense – are divided into first, second, and third-degree felonies.